cagefigter/windows-reg-tweaks/README.md

 Regtweaks (Win 7 - Win 10) Collection files original created under the GPL 2.0 license 2015 - 2018 by [CHEF-KOCH](https://github.com/CHEF-KOCH).
-Some tweaks are taken from the Internet, most tweaks are found by myself.
+Some tweaks are taken from the Internet but most tweaks are found by myself.

 <p align="center">